 How hard or how easy is it to do so?

-Once you master 3D printing and making things in general, it is quite easy.
+Ivan the Troll: Once you master 3D printing and making things in general, it is quite easy.
 Getting to that point can be quite hard.
-On a scale from 1-10, 1 being using a screw driver, 5 being something like changing oil on a car, 10 being rebuilding a car engine or similar complex machine, I would say printing certain gun parts can be as easy as 4, as hard as 6.
+On a scale from 1-10, 1 being using a screwdriver, 5 being something like changing the oil on a car, 10 being rebuilding a car engine or similar complex machine, I would say printing certain gun parts can be as easy as 4, as hard as 6.
 Making a whole gun with a printer somewhere from a 5 to a 7.
-Making a gun that is part printed and part DIY metalworking, anywhere from a 5 to a 9.
+Making a gun that is partly printed and part DIY metalworking, anywhere from a 5 to a 9.

-I think many, many people have been misled by dishonest media that run stories that suggest making a gun is illegal (it’s not), then printed guns are undetectable (they aren’t), that untraceable guns pose a threat to society (you can’t prove they do, empirically speaking), or that printed guns are dangerous (they have never harmed anyone, no victims or injured shooters).
+Ivan the Troll: I think many, many people have been misled by dishonest media that run stories that suggest making a gun is illegal (it’s not), then printed guns are undetectable (they aren’t), those untraceable guns pose a threat to society (you can’t prove they do, empirically speaking), or that printed guns are dangerous (they have never harmed anyone, no victims or injured shooters).

 Also, these same politicians are the ones who armed Al Qaeda.
-They gave them Stinger missile launchers and full auto M16s.
+They gave them Stinger missile launchers and full-auto M16s.
 For free.
-I’m sharing a computer file, if I’m guilty for sharing information, what does that make them for sharing actual hard power?
+I’m sharing a computer file, if I’m guilty of sharing information, what does that make them for sharing actual hard power?
 It’s hypocritical beyond belief.